LaunchCodeEducation/linux/content/bash-scripting/walkthrough/conditionals/index.md

 Save the above code to the `if-elif-else.sh` file and exit the editor.

+![bash-if-elif-else](pictures/bash-if-elif-else.png?classes=border)

 Run the command `bash if-elif-else.sh`.

-![bash-if-elif-else](pictures/bash-if-elif-else.png?classes=border)
+Try changing the value of `new_number`!

 {{% notice green "Bonus" "rocket" %}}
-You can also read from `stdin` and assign a variable with bash.
+You can also read from `stdin` and assign a variable with bash to make a script more interactive.
 Create a new file called `read-stdin-example.sh`.

 Add the code below: